Preserving & celebrating Minnesota since 1872

 Our state-of-the-art planetarium takes you on amazing journeys from the far reaches of the cosmos to deep inside the human brain.
-Using the latest technology to construct a “seamless” dome, our planetarium is the first of its kind in the United States!
+Learn more about our dome and other space programs.

 The permanent galleries—which include our world renowned wildlife dioramas—span space and time, from the origins of the universe, through the diversification of life on Earth, to Minnesota’s own unique habitats.
 Also, learn about U of M researchers who are working to create a better future for our evolving world.